Interaction-driven first-order and higher-order topological superconductivity: Abstract

 \section{Abstract}

 We investigate topological superconductivity in the Rashba-Hubbard model, describing heavy-atom superlattice and van der Waals materials with broken inversion.
 We focus in particular on fillings close to the van Hove singularities, where a large density of states enhances the superconducting transition temperature.
-To determine the topology of the superconducting gaps and to analyze the stability of their surface states in the presence of disorder and residual interactions, we develop an fRG+MFT approach, which combines the unbiased functional renormalization group (fRG) with a real-space mean-field theory (MFT).
+To determine the topology of the superconducting gaps and to analyze the stability of their surface states in the presence of disorder and residual interactions, we \PMB{employ} an fRG+MFT approach, which combines the unbiased functional renormalization group (fRG) with a real-space mean-field theory (MFT).
 Our approach uncovers a cascade of topological superconducting states, including $A_1$ and $B_1$ pairings, whose wave functions are of dominant $p$- and $d$-wave character, respectively, as well as a time-reversal breaking $A_1 + i B_1$ pairing.
-While the $A_1$ and $B_1$ states have first order topology with helical and flat-band Majorana states, respectively, the $A_1 + i B_1$ pairing exhibits second-order topology with Majorana corner modes.
-Implications for experimental systems and potential applications for quantum technologies are being discussed.
+While the $A_1$ and $B_1$ states have first order topology with helical and flat-band Majorana edge states, respectively, the $A_1 + i B_1$ pairing exhibits second-order topology with Majorana corner modes.
+We investigate the disorder stability of the bulk superconducting states, analyze interaction-induced instabilites of the edge states, and discuss implications for experimental systems.

-Topological superconductors (TSCs) are of high current interest due to their exceptional properties and potential for applications in quantum information technologies~\cite{beenakker_review_13,Schnyder_review_2015,chiu_RMP_16,Sato_review_2017,Sharma_review_2022,vonrohr2023chemical,flensberg_stern_review_21}.
-There are two different types of TSCs: (i)~Engineered heterostructures in which topological superconductivity is proximity induced by a conventional $s$-wave superconductor and (ii) intrinsic TSCs which arise as an intrinsic property of the material.
-While a great variety of different heterostructures realizing TSCs has been proposed~\cite{flensberg_stern_review_21}, progress in the field of intrinsic TSCs has been less swift.
-One of the most promising recent examples of intrinsic TSCs are perhaps the iron-based superconductors~\cite{jiangping_hu_review_18,WuXX2021}, in which evidence for zero-energy vortex bound states of topological origin has been reported~\cite{iron_based_TSC_nat_phys_15,doi:10.1126/science.aao1797}.
-Intrinsic TSCs have several advantages compared to their engineered counterparts: For one, they exhibit higher transition temperatures and are less affected by impurities.
-Moreover, their topological superconductivity exists in the entire volume of the material, and not just at a heterostructure interface.